WhatHouse?

 WhatHouse? is a UK property portal, featuring new homes property for sale across the UK from most major home builders in the UK.

+History

 Founded as a magazine in 1978 to provide consumers with information on new homes for sale, as well as interiors and gardens, WhatHouse? was acquired by its present owners in 1988, when it merged with homefinder magazine.
 WhatHouse? moved online in 2005, becoming www.whathouse.com.